310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 [^1]: RB refers to Ryuseitai Black, the Ryuseitai that Tetora led in <a href="/supervillain" target="_blank">Supervillain</a>.
 [^2]: R2 is one of the DreamFes (DLFS) lives, ranked at the second lowest (The ranking order from lowest to highest goes N1, R2, R1, SS).
 [^3]: For clarification, “commander” (<em>taichou</em> in Japanese) refers to the leader.
-It's how sentai squads typically refer to their leader, hence why Ryuseitai does it as well.
-Both leader and commander refer to the same position, and they use the two words almost interchangeably here.
+It's how hero sentai squads typically refer to their leader, hence why Ryuseitai does it as well.
+Both leader and commander refer to the same position, and they use the two words almost interchangeably in the story.
 [^4]: By the end of <a href="/supervillain" target="_blank">Supervillain</a>, Ryuseitai decided that each Ryuseitai led by a different unit member will have its own name, hence Midori's becoming “Ryuseitai Green”.
 [^5]: To learn more about what happened, please read the !!
 Era stories that precede this story, such as <a href="/comet_show" target="_blank">Comet Show</a>, <a href="/submarine" target="_blank">Submarine</a>, <a href="/supervillain" target="_blank">Supervillain</a>, etc…
 [^6]: As a side note, “Ryuseitai Power Up” is how the new Ryuseitai was introduced by the game, as shown in this <a href="https://www.youtube.com/watch?v=_MR9kD5TYcw" target="_blank">video</a>.
 You can compare the changes with their previous <a href="https://www.youtube.com/watch?v=XWi5nX4lshk" target="_blank">introduction video</a> from 2019.